List of Oasis band members: History

 This line-up stayed constant until 2008, when Starkey departed the band.
 His replacement was Chris Sharrock (the La's, the Icicle Works and the Lightning Seeds) who toured with the band until 2009, when they split due to tensions between the Gallagher brothers.
 Liam subsequently formed Beady Eye with Archer, Bell and Sharrock, while Noel formed Noel Gallagher's High Flying Birds with former keyboardist Mike Rowe, and was later joined by Sharrock and Archer in 2016, following the break up of Beady Eye.
 In his solo career, Liam regularly collaborated with Arthurs, who also played with Beady Eye when Archer injured himself.

 In August 2024, the band announced they were reforming for a tour in 2025.
 After months of speculation on who else would be returning to the band, the line-up was confirmed to be Arthurs, Archer and Bell, alongside drummer Joey Waronker, keyboardist Christian Madden (both of whom had toured with Liam), trombonist Alastair White, trumpeter Joe Auckland and saxophonist Steve Hamilton (all of whom had toured with Noel).
-High Flying Birds backing vocalist Jessica Greenfield was also announced as part of the touring line-up but didn't end up touring.
+High Flying Birds backing vocalist Jessica Greenfield was also initially announced as part of the touring line-up but did not perform on the tour.

 In October 2025, Arthurs announced he was pulling out of the Asian and Australian legs of the tour, to undergo treatment following a diagnosis of prostate cancer earlier in the year.
 It was later revealed that Mike Moore (whom had toured with Liam) would fill in for Arthurs during those dates.